-Notes. = Differences are significant at the .05 level. = Differences are significant at the .01 level.
+Notes. \= Differences are significant at the .05 level. \\= Differences are significant at the .01 level.

 The level of perceived teachers' self-efficacy (TS) employed at selected primary schools is not dependent, whether a teacher had experience (during the past ten years) in educating socially disadvantaged pupils (p = .27).
 Teachers, who had experience in educating socially disadvantaged pupils, perceive their self-efficacy (TS) like (M = 3.65, SD = .44) teachers, who do not have this experience (M = 3.72, SD = .42).
 Teachers' experiences in educating socially disadvantaged pupils do not show in individual areas of self-efficacy (PTE/GTE).
 Beliefs about own qualities to have positive impact on pupils' results (PTE) achieve a comparable level (p = .97) at teachers, who have experience in educating socially disadvantaged pupils (M = 4.06, SD = .64), like at teachers, who do not have this experience (M = 4.06, SD = .45).
-Disregarding experience in educating socially disadvantaged pupils teachers are in accord that they do not have such possibilities to overcome adverse environment effects and characteristics of pupils, reach average value M = 3.09 (SD = .82) and teachers, who do not have this experience, reach average value M = 3.25 (SD = .70).
+Disregarding experience in educating socially disadvantaged pupils teachers are in accord that they do not have such possibilities to overcome adverse environment effects and characteristics of pupils (GTE) based on teaching.
+Teachers, who have experience in educating socially disadvantage pupils, reach average value M = 3.09 (SD = .82) and teachers, who do not have this experience, reach average value M = 3.25 (SD = .70).
 Differences in assessment of potentiality of teaching to overcome unfavourable family environment of pupils (GTE) are not significant in terms of statistics (p = .27).